deepikakhanna/SalesforceREST/README.md

 # SalesforceREST
 it contains the code that I am using in my course
-Hi Guys, This is deepika khanna from http://tutorialrack.com/ I have added all the class and TEst class that i will using in this course.
+Hi Guys, This is deepika khanna from http://tutorialrack.com/ I have added all the classes and TEst classes that i will be creating in this course.